brandonholmes/CMSI3520-scraping/final/README.md

 ## Database Schema

 The Partner Portal is built with the Firestore Document Database.
-It uses a standard model of documents and fields to ensure data management in each collection as seen through the dataServices.js.
+It uses a standard model of documents and fields to ensure data management which is maintained through the functions in dataServices.js.

 ### Collections